Liver Health

 A well-balanced diet that includes fruits and vegetables, whole grains and good sources of protein and fats supports your liver by providing it with the nutrients it needs to stay healthy.

 Consuming a variety of colourful fruits and vegetables provides the body with antioxidants, which protect the liver.
 Tea, coffee and dark chocolate are also loaded with antioxidants.
-Research suggests that polyphenols in green and black tea may help protect the liver from toxins and may help prevent liver cancer when two to four cups of tea are consumed daily.
+Research suggests that natural compounds called polyphenols, found, in green and black tea may help protect the liver from toxins and may help prevent liver cancer when two to four cups of tea are consumed daily.
 Coffee also contains high levels of antioxidants.
 If you can, stick to organic coffee because non-organic coffee is one of the crops most heavily sprayed with pesticides, and pesticides are filtered by the liver.

 Fruits, vegetables and whole grains are a valuable source of fibre.
 Fibre can help bind toxins in the intestines and then speed their elimination through the bowel, thereby reducing the liver’s detoxification workload.
 Taking fibre supplements like psyllium or oat bran can add to your fibre intake.

-Certain fruits, vegetables, fatty fishes and other foods are also a source of powerful natural anti-inflammatories.
-These foods can help reduce the inflammation that can contribute to liver damage.
+Certain fruits, vegetables, fatty fish and other foods are also a source of powerful natural anti- inflammatories.
+These foods can help reduce inflammation that can contribute to liver damage.
+(For a full discussion, see Appendix A)

 The good fats from olive oil, nuts and seeds, avocados and wild-caught fish are easier for the liver to process and help the liver to create healthy cell membranes around its cells.
 On the other hand, bad fats like trans fats place a heavy burden on the liver.